FAQ

 Who regulates HML?

-HML are members of the Association of Residential Managing Agents (ARMA) and The Property Ombudsman (TPO).
+HML are members of The Property Institute (TPI) and The Property Ombudsman (TPO).
 Our accounting procedures follow the relevant laws and statutes, and we are regulated by the Financial Conduct Authority.
 We are also held accountable by our clients, and of course, residents like you.
 Feedback is welcomed, so please get in touch if there are areas you feel we could improve.

 GLOSSARY